Paciolan/mSDK-capacitor-plugin/README.md

 end
 ```

-Run `pod install --repo-update` in the `ios` directory of your project.
+Run `pod install repo-update` in the ios/App directory of your project.

 Run the following in the root directory of the project: